WhiteDev08/RAMBO-3-SUSTAIN-AI-THON/README.md

 # 🚀 Elevate AI - Your Mental Health Companion

 Welcome to **Elevate AI**, an innovative mental health platform designed to provide personalized mental wellness support using advanced AI-driven solutions.
 This project aims to bridge the gap in mental health care accessibility, providing users with tools to monitor, assess, and improve their mental well-being. 🌟
 ---
+## 🏆 Hackathon Goals
+We aim to showcase the power of AI in transforming mental health care, creating a scalable and impactful solution that reaches users globally.
+Let’s make mental wellness a priority for all! 🌈
+---

 ## 🛠️ Tech Stack